evilmartians/lefthook/docs/configuration.md

 ### `tags`

 You can specify tags for commands and scripts.
 This is useful for [excluding](#exclude_tags).
-You can specify more than one tag using comma or space.
+You can specify more than one tag using comma.

 **Example**